 To follow translation progress you can use RSS feeds, detailing all important translation changes.
-More information about exported RSS feeds available in the documentation.

 Per language RSS feeds are also available, you can construct them by appending a language code to the above URLs.

 Translation statistics for every component in the JSON format allows you to use the data in other websites or tools.
-The data format is described in the documentation.

 As an example, fetching stats for all translations in one component can be done thusly:

 curl \ -H "Authorization: Token byuQ8nzQrVSe8dUNZrxjlAhhlimldUyJktkhumoI" \ https://hosted.weblate.org/api/components/unplayer/translations/translations/

 With notification hooks, Weblate will automatically import changes made by your developers, and allows continuous translation.

 As an example, telling Weblate to pull from a remote repository can be done thusly:

 curl \ -d operation=pull \ -H "Authorization: Token byuQ8nzQrVSe8dUNZrxjlAhhlimldUyJktkhumoI" \ https://hosted.weblate.org/api/projects/unplayer/repository/

 Weblate also supports direct notifications from several code hosting sites: